Happy Holidays CSAPers,

-As your 2018 CSAP President, I want to welcome back our returning state presidents, president-elect’s, and past-president members, and say welcome home to our new members.
-The reason I say welcome home is that you will soon find that CSAP is an extension of your family.
-We listen to each other, support each other, have each other’s back when things get tough and help network to find solutions to make your jobs as presidents of your state organization more manageable and enjoyable.
+As I prepare to end my year as your 2018 CSAP President, I want to thank each and every one of you for making this year so memorable.
+I also want to say “Welcome Home” to our new members who might have joined us before the fall conference in Boston or will be joining us at the beginning of 2019.
+The reason I say Welcome Home is that you will soon find that CSAP (the president’s, past-president’s and president-elect’s of each state) is an extension of your own family.
+We listen to each other, support each other, have each other’s back when things get tough, and help network to find solutions to make your jobs as presidents of your state organization more manageable and enjoyable.
 In order to get the most out of CSAP, we ask that each state maintains their membership.
 By doing so, as issues arise, we can all stay at the forefront of the solutions.